-See PROMO1.
-The Canadian Code of Advertising Standards applies to all forms of advertising, including internet, social media, sponsorship, outdoor advertising, etc., but does not apply to packaging, wrappers and labels or point of sale displays within retail establishments.
+Context See PROMO1.
+The Canadian Code of Advertising Standards applies to all forms of advertising, including internet, social media, sponsorship, outdoor advertising, etc., but does not apply to packaging, wrappers and labels or point of sale displays within retail establishments27.
 The voluntary CAI does restrict promotion of unhealthy foods via Internet advertising, including company-owned websites, video and computer games, DVDs of movies, and mobile media among participants unless voluntarily included in commitments by the company.
 The CAI commitments do not include product packaging.

-There are no territorial policies relating to marketing to children via non-broadcast media.
+Policy There are no policies relating to advertising to children via non-broadcast media in Ontario. details